Home

 As of 2017 Bill has restored and repainted the truck in yellow.
 He brought it to the Great Willys Picnic in Pennsylvania in June 2017.
 Thanks to Bob Westerman for the photo.

-Right rear Like the rest of the first eight Blitz Buggy Jeeps, this one has a fog nozzle on the booster line, and Hale high-pressure pump with only a single 2-1/2" inlet and a single 1-1/2" discharge.
+Right rear Like the rest of the first eight Blitz Buggy Jeeps, Bill's truck has a fog nozzle on the booster line, and Hale high-pressure pump with only a single 2-1/2" inlet and a single 1-1/2" discharge.
 A rear step was apparently added by either Rifton or St. Remy.

 Bill says, "My truck was last in service in St. Remy.
 It then went to a local construction company that painted it orange.
 I bought it from them.
 This truck was originally painted red."